 Isolating Termination Dissipation

-A schematic representation of four 250 Watt amplifiers feeding a 4-Way Combiner, outlines the power output and the power dissipation requirement associated with various input failure scenarios.
+A schematic representation of four 250 Watt amplifiers feeding a 4-Way RF Combiner, outlines the power output and the power dissipation requirement associated with various input failure scenarios.
 It should be noted that all losses shown in the chart are independent of the combiner insertion loss.

 Isolation vs Output Termination VSWR For a Combining Hybrid

 Inherent isolation degrades as a function of Output Termination VSWR.
 As the Output Termination VSWR approaches 2.5:1, a combiner with infinite Inherent Isolation, provides only 2 dB more Isolation than one with 15 dB Inherent Isolation, and only 1 dB more than a unit with 20 dB Inherent Isolation.
 Therefore, any investment in a unit with greater than 20 dB Inherent Isolation, operating into an Output Termination VSWR greater or equal to 2.5:1, should be reviewed.

 The difference in phase delay from any input to the sum port.
 Most units exhibit a typical Phase Unbalance of 1-5 degrees.

 Curve A illustrates how Phase Unbalance influences the loss of a 2-Way Combiner.
 Since even a 10 degree Phase Unbalance results in only 0.033 dB loss above insertion loss, in certain applications the Phase Unbalance may be over specified.

 Curve B may be utilized to determine the Combined Loss due to the Phase Unbalance of a combiner and two driving amplifiers.
 As an example, two amplifiers phase tracked to 15 degrees and a combiner with 10 degrees Phase Unbalance, results in a loss of approximately 0.22 dB above the insertion loss.
 The power represented by the 0.22 dB loss is dissipated within the isolation termination(s).